-Santana notices the open bedroom door, and she considers walking in, but thinks better of it.
+Santana notices the open bedroom door, and she considers walking in but thinks better of it.
 The last time that had happened, scary Quinn had come out to play.
-Santana got a pretty nice view before that, though.
+Santana got a pretty nice view in the moment before that though.
 She tosses her purse on the table and settles onto Quinn's sofa, crossing her arms and her legs.
 "You know, you're kind of being rude here, Q-Tip."

 "I'm being rude?"
 Quinn snaps, stumbling out of her room with a black high heel clutched in her hand.
 She glares at Santana, grabbing onto the doorjamb with her free hand as she awkwardly shoves her shoe onto her stocking clad foot.
 "You're the one that insisted on barging in on me when I told you that I had to cancel tonight."

 Santana's brows inch up as she rakes her eyes over her friend.
 Quinn's hair is swept up into a stylish twist, and her body is poured into a short, sexy, little black dress.
-The neckline is modest, but the skirt might as well be painted on—it's so fucking tight—and it's molded to her very fine ass and showing off her legs with a teasing slit.
-Add in the fuck-me pumps and the flawless, smoky makeup, and it's pretty damned clear that Santana has been pushed aside for a hot date.
+The neckline is modest, but the skirt might as well be painted on—it's so fucking tight—molded to her very fine ass and showing off her legs with a teasing slit.
+Add in the fuck-me pumps and the flawless, smokey makeup, and it's pretty damned clear that Santana has been pushed aside for a hot date.

 "Don't be crass," Quinn admonishes lightly, but her tone is all wrong.
 In fact, her entire demeanor is less affronted bitchiness and more shy exaltation.
 Her lips are flirting with a pleased little smile, and her eyes are soft and sparkling.
 She looks drugged up.